The Power Of Friendship: Enhancing Mental And Physical Health

 Takeaway

 Healthy friendships and connections can provide numerous benefits to physical and mental health, promoting overall well-being.
 Through the power of friendship, we can find a sense of belonging, understanding, and support, which can enrich our lives and fulfill some of our basic needs.
 Even looser interactions with others can benefit us, helping us sense we are more connected.
-However, many people encounter challenges with making and maintaining healthy connections.
+However, many people encounter challenges with making and maintaining healthy friendship.
 If mental health difficulties prevent you from having the relationships you desire, working with a licensed mental health professional in person or online may be helpful.

 Form healthier friendships with support